 Interview Options

 Qualified applicants will have the option to complete an On-Site or Virtual Interview, and if eligible, receive an offer of admission.
-Interviews begin in August.
+Interviews start the beginning of Fall.

 When a candidate meets the threshold to be invited for an interview, the school's admissions team will contact the candidate directly with a summary of available interview dates.